AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

     end Show_Incorrect_Param_Mode;

-Note that, in SPARK, a parameter which is not read but not updated on every path should be declared as :ada:`in out` as its final value may depend on its initial value.
+Note that, in SPARK, an :ada:`out` parameter which is not updated on every path should be declared as :ada:`in out` as its final value may depend on its initial value.
 SPARK is stricter here than Ada, in order to support static detection of errors.
 The table below summarizes the